matcutest/matcutest_compiled/README.md

 1. Clone this repository.
 You should then get a folder containing this README file and the [`install.m`](install.m) file.

-2. In the command window of MATLAB, change your directory to the above-mentioned folder, and execute
+2. In the command window of MATLAB, change your directory to the folder mentioned above, and execute

 ```matlab
 install